RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 ## Initial testing

-Some initial tests are performed to check the health of the machine, determining whether the basic functions work as they should and, if not, whether any useful information can be gathered from these diagnostic tools.
+Some initial tests are performed to assess the health of the machine, determine whether the basic functions work as they should, and, if not, whether any useful information can be gathered from these diagnostic tools.

 When running the Diagnostic Cartridge, the full test harness is used.